ddydeveloper/Roslyn.ApiClient.Codegen/README.md

 # Roslyn.ApiClient.Codegen
-A tool for the auto generating client class for an existing webapi service.
+The number of projects to generate API client class for the existing webapi service written with Roslyn syntax factory.